 Application and payment

-You must be 18 years or older to be eligible for birdwatching access, and ensure you read and understand the following documents:
+You must be 18 years or older to be eligible for a permit, and ensure you have read and understand our Birdwatching access conditions and hazards (219.33 KB, PDF).

-- Short-term access applicants must bring valid identification to the Werribee Visitor Information Centre (see address below) to collect their loan key, and return it before 4pm the same day.
+- Short-term permit applicants must bring valid identification to collect a loan access key from the Werribee Visitor Information Centre (address below).
+Keys must be returned before 4pm the same day.

 For birdwatching queries: